 Grinding Your Axe: Knowledge…

-Picking your fist guitar can be confusing, tough, and full of insecurity.
+Picking your first guitar can be confusing, tough, and full of insecurity.
 But it doesn’t have to be!
-The quality of budget friendly guitars is through the roof these days.
-You just a little knowledge to get started.
+The quality of budget-friendly guitars is through the roof these days.
+You just have a little knowledge to get started.

 And knowledge is power when it comes to saving money!